Part 1: Choosing an Organic Standard

 Choosing the right organic standard for your market and brand can be the difference between products that work and products that will never be manufactured.
-BPI Labs has years of experience working with our authorized certification agent, Oregon Tilth, in the development and certification of organic personal care products.
+BPI Labs has years of experience working with our certification agent, Oregon Tilth, in the development and certification of organic personal care products, and we can help you enter the organic market.

 If you don’t know who Oregon Tilth is or how products become certified organic, then read our article here.